smrkem/stockdata/docs/chapter_2/readme.md

 FTs have a problem with threading? look into the flask-testing LiveServerTestCase and how it handles threading. possibly need to do the  patching in the 'clsSetUp' or whatever function.

 ***

+Going to want to implement some kind of cacheing - enter a db.
+But initially can begin building the cache system to drive development and testing - ie: save a response to a file and add ability to load that response from 'cache'.